Buying guide: Best RV antenna and streaming devices for a recreational vehicle

-While antenna use has become all the rage for homeowners in 2017, it’s nothing new for RV enthusiasts.
+While antenna use has become all the rage for homeowners during the cord cutting era, it’s nothing new for RV enthusiasts.
 In a way, RV owners have been cord cutting for a long time.
 They are really the un-credited, early adopters of cutting the cable cord.

 Netflix in my RV, other streaming options

 Whether you’re driving your RV up the Pacific Coast, or hunkering down in a woodsy camp in Northern Maine, one key piece of equipment or know-how can make your summer.

 So you may want to consider more than just what kind of RV antenna you will have for your TV setup.